SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 7 - Putting it all together - Smooth Local Planning/Module 7 - Putting it all together - Smooth Local Planning.md

 ### 8. Summary

-> - Discussed how to incorporate behavioural planner reference velocity into velocity generation
+> - Discussed how to incorporate behavioral planner reference velocity into velocity generation
-> - Discussed how to use TTC to inform velocity profile generation
+> - Discussed how to use `TTC` to inform velocity profile generation
 > - Integrated lateral acceleration constraints into velocity profile generation
 > - Showed how to calculate linear and trapezoidal ramp velocity profiles